On extensions for gentle algebras: Background

 \begin{remark} Throughout the article, whenever we write a walk using Greek letters, such as $\sigma = \sigma_n \cdots \sigma_1$, we will always mean its decomposition into homotopy letters whereas, in general, we reserve Roman letters for (classical) strings and bands. \end{remark}

 Modulo the equivalence relation $\sigma \sim \overline{\sigma}$ the homotopy strings form an indexing set for the so-called \emph{string complexes}.
 Given a homotopy string $\sigma$, we write $\P_\sigma$ for the corresponding string complex.
 Note that if $\sigma = 1_x$ is a trivial homotopy string $\P_\sigma = P(x)$ is the stalk complex of the projective module at $x$.
-We refer to \cite{BM} for more details on how to construct string complexes from homotopy strings.
+We refer to \cite{ALP,BM} for more details on how to construct string complexes from homotopy strings; for a sketch of the constructions, see Example~\ref{ex:string-complex} below.

 Modulo the equivalence relation given by inversion and cyclic permutation, the homotopy bands together with scalars $\lambda \in \kk^*$ form an indexing set for the so-called \emph{band complexes} $\B_{\sigma,\lambda}$.
-Again we refer to \cite{BM} for the actual construction of the band complexes.
+Again we refer to \cite{ALP,BM} for the actual construction of the band complexes.

 By \cite[Thm.
 3]{BM}, the string and band complexes form a complete set of indecomposable perfect complexes in $\Db(\Lambda)$.
 For the remaining objects of $\Db(\Lambda)$ we need some further terminology.